index

 Running / cardio ❌ No None

-Fitness / bodybuilding ⚠️ Occasional Thin stainless steel
+Fitness / weight training ⚠️ Occasional Thin stainless steel

 Team sports ❌ No None